 Schools requests are accepted in May and October each year.
 Download the Application Form here...

 Programme delivery takes many forms and reflects the diverse nature of our geographic location.
-Many programmes are based around providing specialist tutors particularly in the areas of music, visual arts, taha maori, dance and drama.
-Other programmes specifically address the issues of student underachievement.
+Many programmes are based around providing specialist tutors, other programmes specifically address the issue of student underachievement.

 REAP also provides professional development opportunities for teachers and other school staff.

-The REAP schools' programme also coordinates schools' participation in the biennial Lake Taupo Arts Festival.
-The Schools' Coordinator works closely with the Taupo Resource Teacher Learning Behaviour Cluster, the Taupo Principals' Association and the Reporoa Valley Schools Cluster.
+The Schools' Coordinator works closely with the Taupo Community of Learning, Taupo RTLB Cluster, the Taupo Principals' Association and the Reporoa Valley Schools Cluster.

-The Schools Programme invites biannual Funding requests from schols and school based organizations.
-The allocation of funding is decided upon by a Committee formed from the REAP Executive (elected from the wider community).
+The Schools Programme invites biannual requests for assistance from schools and school based organizations.
+REAP’s contribution to schools programmes is decided upon by a committee formed from the REAP Board (elected from the wider community).
 Examples of programmes receiving REAP funding are:

 - truancy initiative